segunak/SegunAkinyemi.com/docs/_posts/2022-06-22-adf-synapse-dynamic-user-properties.md

 ![UserPropertiesImage](/assets/images/UserProperties.png)

-You can put any string you want in a the user properties of an activity, including dynamic variable values.
+You can put any string you want in the user properties of an activity, including dynamic variable values.
 However, the syntax for doing so is a bit different than [standard Azure Data Factory expression language](https://docs.microsoft.com/en-us/azure/data-factory/control-flow-expression-language-functions).
 Here's how to do it.

 If you had a pipeline with the variables `ContainerName`, `FolderName` and `FileName`, you could write those values as user properties using the syntax `@{variables('ContainerName')}`, `@{variables('FolderName')}` and `@{variables('FileName')}`.